-(a) The levy of a writ of attachment or the service of a protective order in an action in which attachment is not authorized.

-(b) The levy of a writ of attachment or the service of a protective order in an action in which the plaintiff does not recover judgment.

-(c) The levy of a writ of attachment in an action in which the plaintiff recovers judgment in an amount less than one-half the value of the property levied on.

-(d) The levy of a writ of attachment on property exempt from attachment.

-(e) The levy of a writ of attachment on property of a person not a party to the action.
+- (a) The levy of a writ of attachment or the service of a protective order in an action in which attachment is not authorized. - (b) The levy of a writ of attachment or the service of a protective order in an action in which the plaintiff does not recover judgment. - (c) The levy of a writ of attachment on property possessing a value greatly in excess of the amount of the plaintiff's legitimate claim. - (d) The levy of a writ of attachment obtained [ex parte][pursuant to Article 3 (commencing with Section 483.510) of Chapter 4 or Chapter 5 (commencing with Section 484.010)] on property exempt from attachment. - (e) The levy of a writ of attachment on property of a person not a party to the action.

-Note.
-Subdivision (c) is included to present a problem area for discussion.
-Subdivision (e) deals with the situation where the property of a third person is attached by mistake, such as where property of a person having the same name as the defendant is levied on.
-The relation between third-party claims and wrongful attachment liability is yet to be explored.

-It should be noted that the plaintiff's liability may be limited by subdivision (b) of Section 490.020